gilbertsoft/test/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
-about: Describe this issue template's purpose here.
+name: "⛑ Support"
+about: Ask the community for help.
-title: "[HELP]"
+title: ''
 labels: question
-assignees: gilbertsoft
+assignees: ''

 ---

+# Support

+## Description

-**Is your question related to a problem?
-Please describe.**
+[Is your question related to a problem?
+Please describe.]

+## Screenshots

+[If applicable, add screenshots to help explain your problem.]